brigriffin8/workshop-website/README.md

 ### Markdown
 - How about a list?
-- Type a hyppen - list -
+- Type a hyphen - list -
 - indent that